 In a civil lawsuit, by contrast, the victim must almost always hire an attorney.
 Civil attorneys usually charge a contingency fee.
 Their fee is typically between 30 and 40% of the total amount recovered in the lawsuit.

 A civil suit may still result in a larger award than restitution, however.
 Civil courts can award pain and suffering and punitive damages.
 Additionally, many lawyers (including us) take no money unless the victim wins at trial or settles out of court.

-Note that in either case, a victim may need to hire a private attorney to help collect a civil judgement or criminal restitution order (as discussed in section 10, below).
+Note that in either case, a victim may need to hire a private attorney to help collect a civil judgment or criminal restitution order (as discussed in section 10, below).